What are Machine Identities & How are they Used?

 5. Simplify Security

-The last point I want to emphasize regarding the fundamentals of protecting machine identities is to keep the model simple.
+Finally--keep the model simple.
 Each of the elements mentioned above can be simple.
-It takes a little more thought, and the right solution or toolset, but it is absolutely worth it.
+It takes a little more thought, and the right solution or toolset, but it is worth it.
 Simple means easier to design, maintain, manage, update, and, most importantly, respond to when something bad is happening.

 Important Next Steps for Machine Identity Security

-Many machine identities will be effectively secured with the controls above.
+Many machine accounts and identities will be effectively secured with the above controls.
 Storing privileged credentials, keys, and secrets away from the machines will reduce the risk from the theft of the machines themselves – whether physical or virtual.
 We can use aspects of the fundamental machine identity, such as IP address and/or certificates, to secure access to the privileged accounts that the machine needs.
 Changing the certificate, key, secret, password, just as we have indicated for privileged identities above, prevents cached information from being exploitable through lateral movement across the network and/or additional privilege elevation.

 As much as possible, you want to prevent machines from locally storing the identities used in their operation.
 The layers, each with simple requirements, will quickly add up to a significant obstacle to an attacker.
 The harder it is for them to move forward, the greater the chance you will see events indicating their presence.
 And, with this simple model built on a strong foundation of security controls, you’ll be able to respond with speed and confidence.